Centfie writes, reads and analyzes poems from a psychological POV. See her book on Amazon: "Piece of Mind: Everyone has an Untold Story."

-What is a Stanza?
+What Is a Stanza?

 A stanza in poetry is the equivalent of a paragraph in prose.
 It's a group of lines arranged together to form one unit of a poem.
 Therefore, stanzas divide a poem.

 Some poems have one stanza, and others have more stanzas.
-When a poem possesses two or more stanzas, they are separated by leaving a space in between the concluding line of one stanza and the first line of the following stanza.
+When a poem possesses two or more stanzas, they are separated by leaving a space between the concluding line of one stanza and the first line of the following stanza.

 Most classical poems with prescribed forms have fixed stanza forms.
 Poets use various forms of stanzas in a single poem, or they can use a uniform stanza form from the beginning to the end.
-Also, every so often one stanza can stand alone as a type of poem on its own.
-For instance, the Haiku type of poem has three lines and it's done.
+Also, every so often, one stanza can stand alone as a type of poem on its own.
+For instance, the Haiku type of poem has three lines, and it's done.

 Identifying Stanza Forms

 The most common stanza forms are identified by examining the:

 - the poet who popularized the specific form

 The Importance of Stanzas

 1.Stanzas separate prose from poetry.
 A poem is often recognized at a glance because of the stanzas.